Why does a siren change pitch as it passes you?

-Pictured below is a simplified diagram of the expansion of the Universe ( Figure below ).
+Figure below shows a simplified diagram of the expansion of the universe.
 Another way to picture this is to imagine a balloon covered with tiny dots.
 Each dot represents a galaxy.
 When you inflate the balloon, the dots slowly move away from each other because the rubber stretches in the space between them.
 If it were a giant balloon and you were standing on one of the dots, you would see the other dots moving away from you.
 Not only that, but dots farther away from you on the balloon would move away faster than dots nearby.

 An animation of an expanding universe is shown here: http://www.astro.ubc.ca/~scharein/a311/Sim/bang/BigBang.html .

-- redshift : Shift of wavelengths of light toward the red end of the spectrum; happens as a light source moves away from us.
+- redshift : Shift of wavelengths of light towards the red end of the spectrum; happens as a light source moves away from us.

-- spectrum : Colors of light that are visible in a continuum.
+- spectrum : The colors of light that are visible in a continuum.